West Hampden Avenue / US 285 and South Sheridan Boulevard

 Denver, Colorado

 Plans for the strip center had been announced in March 1958.
-Developed by the Mortgage Investments Company of Denver, the retail facility was designed by Jared B. Morse, of the Mile High City.
-Charter tenants at the original BEAR VALLEY CENTER included Hodel's Drug, Hube's Barber Shop, the Bear Valley
+Developed by the Mortgage Investments Company of Denver, the retail facility was designed by Jared B. Morse, of Denver.
+Charter tenants included Hodel's Drug, Hube's Barber Shop, the Bear Valley

 Inn, Dolly Madison Ice Cream Shoppe and a Duckwall's 5 & 10.

-Charter mall stores included Hickory Farms of Ohio, Kinney Shoes, McMurtry Decorating Center, Dave Cook Sporting Goods and a Duckwall's 5 & 10 (relocated from the adjacent strip center).
-BEAR VALLEY CENTER consisted of a single level of retail.
-Its enclosed shopping concourse was decorated in a Turn of the Century motif, with several Victorian-era street lamps.
-There were also four "miniature mountains" along the corridor , one in a children's play area, another in a Central Court "Rock Grotto."
-This was highlighted by three waterless -30-foot-high- "WonderFall" fountains.
+Charter mall stores included Hickory Farms of Ohio, Kinney Shoes, Fashion Bar, McMurtry Decorating Center, Dave Cook Sporting Goods and a Duckwall's 5 & 10 (which relocated from the adjacent strip center).
+The mall at BEAR VALLEY CENTER consisted of a single level of retail.

 Instead, the Burlington store closed for good.
 A 1-level (75,000 square foot) King Soopers SuperStore replaced the razed section of the mall in 1994.
-A motion picture venue, the Super Saver Bear Valley 8, was installed in the remaining shopping mall section.
 New stores in the strip center included Fashion Bug, Paper Warehouse and Mountain Mike's Pizza.
-Westwood College of Technology established a campus in the freestanding First National Bank of Bear Valley building.
+Westwood College of Technology established a campus in the freestanding building which had housed the First National Bank of Bear Valley.

 By 1999, nearly all that remained of the circa-1966 mall had been knocked down.
 A small 7,400 square foot section was salvaged.
-This became sandwiched between King Soopers and a 1-level (118,700 square foot) Home Depot, that was dedicated in June 2002.
-The late '50s strip center remained intact.
+This became sandwiched between King Soopers and a 1-level (118,700 square foot) Home Depot.
+This store was dedicated in June 2002.

 BEAR VALLEY CENTER, which now enveloped 342,700 leasable square feet and fifty-three retail spaces, was acquired by Dallas-based P.O'B. Montgomery & Company in June 2003.
 In 2011, the remaining 7,400 square foot section of the mall was razed.
 The existing King Soopers was expanded into its area, with the newly-renovated (100,000 square foot) store holding its grand opening in May 2012.